yoctoproject/poky/documentation/ref-manual/variables.rst

       provide with this variable, see the ":ref:`ref-features-distro`" section.

    :term:`DISTRO_FEATURES_BACKFILL`
-      Features to be added to :term:`DISTRO_FEATURES` if not also present in :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED`.
+      A space-separated list of features to be added to :term:`DISTRO_FEATURES` if not also present in :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED`.

       This variable is set in the ``meta/conf/bitbake.conf`` file.
 It is not intended to be user-configurable.
-It is best to just reference the variable to see which distro features are being backfilled for all distro configurations.
-See the ":ref:`ref-features-backfill`" section for more information.
+It is best to just reference the variable to see which distro features are being :ref:`backfilled <ref-features-backfill>` for all distro configurations.

    :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED`
-      Features from :term:`DISTRO_FEATURES_BACKFILL` that should not be backfilled (i.e. added to :term:`DISTRO_FEATURES`) during the build.
-See the ":ref:`ref-features-backfill`" section for more information.
+      A space-separated list of features from :term:`DISTRO_FEATURES_BACKFILL` that should not be :ref:`backfilled <ref-features-backfill>` (i.e. added to :term:`DISTRO_FEATURES`) during the build.

+      This corresponds to an opt-out mechanism.
+When new default distro features are introduced, distribution maintainers can review (`consider`) them and decide to exclude them from the :ref:`backfilled <ref-features-backfill>` features.
+Therefore, the
+      combination of :term:`DISTRO_FEATURES_BACKFILL` and
+      :term:`DISTRO_FEATURES_BACKFILL_CONSIDERED` makes it possible to
+      add new default features without breaking existing distributions.

    :term:`DISTRO_FEATURES_DEFAULT`
       A convenience variable that gives you the default list of distro